wovo/godafoss-c-/readme.md

 The [Godafoss](https://en.wikipedia.org/wiki/Goðafoss)
 (god-waterfall) is a large waterfall in the north of Iceland.
-Allegedly, in the year 1000 the law-speaker Porgeir made the decision that Iceland officially choose Christianity over the Norse beliefs.
+Allegedly, in the year 1000 the law-speaker Porgeir decided that Iceland officially choose Christianity over the Norse beliefs.
 To signify this decision, he threw his statues of Norse gods in the waterfall.